rayyaw/flash-patcher/README.md

 ### Quoted Strings

-Ordinarily, file paths containing dashes (`-`) and spaces (` `) are not allowed in file paths, as they will cause parsing issues.
+Ordinarily, file paths containing dashes (`-`), spaces (` `), or equals signs ('=') are not allowed in file paths, as they will cause parsing issues.
 However, if these characters are required, the issue can be solved by surrounding the file path in quote marks, like so:

 ```
 apply-patch "illegal-file-name.patch"